What Is a Symposium Session?

 A selection committee will review the entire application to check the completeness of the information provided, but will focus on the100–150 word summary.
 SSP will not be able to accept every proposal submitted.

-Applications that have been accepted will receive a confirmation via email by early April 2015.
+Applications that have been accepted will receive a confirmation via email by mid April 2017.
 Please read all the information carefully and contact us immediately with any changes.

 Symposia Session Cancellations or Changes

 If you need to cancel your session, please do so right away—this may give someone else a chance to present.
 Once a Symposium session is assigned, we will not be able to make any changes to the schedule.

 How Will My Symposium Session Appear in the Program?